vijayanajay/stock_rule_based/docs/memory.md

 3.  **Removed Brittle Code**: Deleted the non-portable I/O test (`test_generate_report_permission_error`) and fixed the assertion that relied on incorrect ordering assumptions.

 **Prevention**: Treat tests as first-class citizens that must be refactored alongside application code.
 Ensure test fixtures are hermetic: they must create complete and valid objects that satisfy the full data contract of the component under test.
 This prevents a single broken test setup from causing a cascade of misleading failures across the entire suite.

 ---

+### Test/Component Desynchronization After Refactoring (2025-07-03)
+**Issue**: Multiple tests in `test_backtester.py` were failing with `ValueError`, `AttributeError`, and `AssertionError`.
+An end-to-end integration test also failed, unable to find any valid strategies.
+**Root Cause**: A structural desynchronization between the `backtester.py` component and its test suite (`test_backtester.py`).
+The component had been refactored to simplify its internal API and logic:
+1. The `_generate_signals` method's signature was changed to return only entry signals, with exit logic moved to the `vectorbt` portfolio creation step.
+2. The private `_create_portfolio` helper method was removed and its logic inlined into the main `find_optimal_strategies` method.
+The tests were not updated in lock-step and were still testing the obsolete, non-existent internal structure, causing them to fail.
+A minor logic bug (incorrect validation order) in the refactored component was also exposed by the failing tests.
+**Fix**:
+1.  **Re-aligned Tests**: The tests in `test_backtester.py` were updated to match the component's current public contract and internal design.
+Tests for obsolete private methods were deleted, and tests for existing methods were updated to match their current signatures and behavior.
+2.  **Corrected Component Logic**: A minor validation logic error in `backtester.py` (checking for parameters before function existence) was corrected.
+**Prevention**: When refactoring a component's internal implementation, its corresponding unit tests must be updated in lock-step.
+Tests should primarily focus on the public contract (inputs and outputs).
+If they do test internal helpers, they must be kept synchronized or removed if the helpers become obsolete.
+Allowing tests and components to drift apart makes the test suite brittle and unreliable, hiding the true state of the system's health.

+---

+### Brittle Integration Tests Due to Non-Deterministic Data (2025-07-04)
+**Issue**: The end-to-end integration test (`test_end_to_end_cli_workflow`) was failing because it relied on randomly generated price data.
+The random data did not reliably produce the specific market conditions (e.g., trends, oversold states) required to trigger the rule-based strategies under test, leading to "No valid strategies found" errors.
+**Root Cause**: A structural flaw in the testing strategy.
+Integration tests that verify business logic which depends on specific data patterns should not use stochastic inputs.
+This makes the test non-deterministic and brittle; it might pass or fail based on luck rather than on the correctness of the code.
+**Fix**: The test fixture (`integration_env`) was modified to generate a deterministic price series with predictable phases (e.g., a clear uptrend followed by a downtrend and sideways movement).
+This guarantees that the conditions needed to trigger the strategies under test are always present, making the test robust and reliable.
+**Prevention**: When writing integration tests for logic that depends on specific data patterns (e.g., trends, volatility spikes, mean reversion), use deterministic, purpose-built test data.
+Avoid using purely random data, as it cannot guarantee that the necessary conditions for the test will be met, leading to flaky and unreliable test suites.

+---